neondatabase/neon/docs/rfcs/025-generation-numbers.md

   number from the control plane.
-- Once issued a new generation number, the node synchronizes with control plane to learn of any changes to its attachments, and receives a fast O(1) response informing it that it may continue to operate with all its existing attachments.
+- Once issued a new generation number, the node synchronizes with control plane to learn of any changes to its attachments, and receives a fast O(1) response informing it that it may continue to operate with all its existing attachments (assuming the optimization from "Optimizations" section for pageserver startup)
 - Node proceeds to operate as normal, trusting that all its local content for attached tenants is up to date.